amaas-fintech/amaas-core-sdk-excel/README.md

 ## Support
 For support with the SDKs, please raise issues on GitHub.
-The AMaaS team can be contacted at support@argomi.com.
-Customers who have purchased a support plan can find the contact details within AMaaS Admin.
+The Argomi team can be contacted at support@argomi.com.
+Customers who have purchased a support plan can find the contact details within the Argomi Account page.